autoneg/anl2025/docs/docs/index.md

 If you would like to read more on the challenge, check out the call for participation [here](https://drive.google.com/drive/folders/1xc5qt7XlZQQv6q1NVnu2vP6Ou-YOQUms?usp=drive_link).

 ## Quick start
+*For a more detailed installation guide, please refer to the [Installation](https://autoneg.github.io/anl2025/install) page.*

 ```bash
 pip install anl2025